 Portering staff are responsible for the transfer of bodies from hospital wards to the mortuary.
-On arrival to the mortuary, porters place bodies in an available refrigerated body space and update the 'overnight sheet' with information of bodies brought into the mortuary.
-It is only the mortuary staff who complete the mortuary register and update the body store location whiteboard with the name of the deceased.
-The Coroner's contracted funeral directors transfer all community bodies to the mortuary and porters admit these bodies out-of-hours and update the 'overnight sheet'.
-All community bodies arrive with a wristband, which is attached to the body by the police before arrival at the mortuary (see shortfall against T1(c)).
-All bodies are logged onto an electronic mortuary register where a unique mortuary identification number is generated.
+On arrival to the mortuary, porters place bodies in an available refrigerated body space and update the mortuary register and whiteboard with information of bodies brought into the mortuary, they also complete their section of the 'Body Acceptance Form' and leave this form in a designated tray for mortuary staff to check.
+The Coroner's contracted funeral directors transfer all community bodies to the mortuary and porters admit these bodies out-of-hours.
+All community bodies arrive with a wristband, which is attached to the body by the police before arrival at the mortuary.
+All community bodies are logged in the mortuary register and on the mortuary whiteboard.

-Mortuary staff perform body checks of all bodies the next working day, verifying the identification band details on the bodies against the overnight sheet and make sure all bodies are appropriately shrouded.
-Mortuary staff carry out daily visual checks of the fridges, noting details of any bodies with same and/or similar names and placing an asterisk on the whiteboard for these bodies (see Advice, item 5).
+Mortuary staff perform body checks of all bodies the next working day, verifying the identification band details on the bodies against the mortuary register, whiteboard and 'Body Acceptance Form' for hospital bodies and make sure all bodies are appropriately shrouded.
+Mortuary staff carry out daily visual checks of the fridges, noting details of any bodies with same and/or similar names and write a red asterix on the whiteboard and place a red sticker in the mortuary register to alert staff of these bodies.